 Electrostatic separators let processors split mixed powders and granules by exploiting differences in electrical behavior instead of size, weight, or color.
-Mastering the electrostatic separator’s working principle unlocks cleaner products, lower operating costs, and a significantly smaller environmental footprint compared to water-based circuits.
+This makes the technology especially valuable in industries where conventional sorting methods cannot deliver the required purity or recovery rates.
+Mastering the electrostatic separator working principle unlocks cleaner products, lower operating costs, and a significantly smaller environmental footprint compared to water-based circuits.

-When two different solids touch, or when particles pass through an ion cloud, they swap/pick up electrons.
+When two different solids touch, or when particles pass through an ion cloud, they swap or pick up electrons.
 That tiny charge difference sets the stage for separation.
-In a properly tuned field, conductors discharge and fall away while non‑conductors keep their charge and follow a different path.
-This idea lies at the heart of the modern electrostatic separation and explains why the technology can succeed where screens, spirals, or flotation cells falter.
+In a properly tuned field, conductors discharge and fall away while non-conductors keep their charge and follow a different path.
+This idea lies at the heart of modern electrostatic separation and explains why the technology can succeed where screens, spirals, or flotation cells falter.

 A traditional electrostatic separator includes more than just a high-voltage drum.
 It also needs a reliable charging device, a controlled feed mechanism, and collection bins that keep fractions apart.
 By lining those elements in sequence, engineers transform raw feed into distinct products without the use of water, chemicals, or grinding media.